Elvisogazi/gcp-cloud-storage-zorga2/README.md

-# gcp-cloud-storage-zorga2
-This project demonstrates my ability to work with Google Cloud Storage using both the Cloud Console and Cloud Shell.
-I created a bucket, uploaded objects (files/images), and managed storage directly from the GCP environment.

 # GCP Cloud Storage Bucket – Zorga2

 This project demonstrates how I created and managed a **Google Cloud Storage bucket** using both the **Google Cloud Console** and **Cloud Shell**.